 Many other soup kitchens and food pantries serve needy families.
 There are also specialty services including Meals on Wheels, weekend backpacks full of food for kids, and more.
 Locate Blair County food pantries.

-Health centers and community clinics
+Health centers and free community clinics

 Altoona Regional Health System - Community clinic for people without health insurance and who have low incomes.
 Suite D-204, Altoona, Pennsylvania, 16601.
 Dial (814) 889-6111 for intake.